Mixing Alcohol And Amoxicillin

 It is always best to consult your healthcare provider before consuming alcohol while taking any medication, including amoxicillin.

 Your doctor can provide specific guidelines and advice on safely and effectively managing your medication while enjoying a drink.
-If you do choose to drink alcohol while taking amoxicillin, only do so in moderation and to monitor any symptoms that may arise.
+If you do choose to drink alcohol while taking amoxicillin, only do so in moderation and monitor any symptoms that may arise.

 Get Help.
 Get Better.
 Get Your Life Back.

-Searching for an Accredited Drug and Alcohol Rehab Centers in Near You?
+Searching for Accredited Drug and Alcohol Rehab Centers Near You?

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.